-Seeking a Buyer for “The Hut”
+Seeking a Solution for “The Hut”

 1980 Albion Street, also known as “The Hut,” is one of the oldest homes in Park Hill.
 The large home was built in 1901 by Charles Alfred Johnson, a prominent Denver business and civic leader, a partner of the eccentric Baron Von Winckler who first platted the Park Hill subdivision.
 Not surprisingly, Johnson selected a prime piece of land for his home, set back from Montview Boulevard along Albion Street.
 Johnson worked with Theodore Boal, and later the firm Harnois and Boal, on the home’s design, which included a heavy focus on entertainment and was known as the site of many festive social gatherings.
 In 1927 Johnson and his second wife moved to the elaborate and expansive new home designed by Burnham Hoyt in Douglas County.
 Tweet Kimball purchased that property after Mr. Johnson’s death, and today it is open to the public as the Cherokee Castle.

 Unfortunately, the home fell into disrepair over two decades as its longtime owner aged.
 During the summer of 2018, a group of local investors purchased the still-expansive property, totaling 33,000 square feet.
 Many in the Park Hill neighborhood expressed concern about the potential loss of the house, and after a series of conversations and negotiations, the current owners and a group of neighbors – with support from Historic Denver – are working together to explore all reasonable paths to restoring and repairing the home.
-This includes seeking a preservation-minded buyer with the resources and experience to bring this unique Denver house back to life.
-If you think you fit the bill and would like more information, please contact Historic Denver Inc. at 303-534-5288, ext.
-1.

 “The Hut” is featured in the Historic Denver Guidebook on Park Hill, published in 2002 (excerpt follows):